-Our new worship series begins on June 4th that will take us on a journey through Matthew’s Gospel!
+Our new worship series began June 4th and is taking us on a journey through Matthew’s Gospel!
 “Embracing the Kingdom” will more deeply explore the words found in Matthew 28:18-20, “And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
 Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, and teaching them to obey everything that I have commanded you.
 And remember, I am with you always, to the end of the age.”

 The longest season of the liturgical calendar are filled with Sundays called “Ordinary Time.”
 It begins with Trinity Sunday and ends with the Reign of Christ.
 We move from concentrating on the event of Christ in the world and shift to the impact of being in Christ in the world.
 A life in the unity of the Trinity is one of being shaped and sent daily in the image and in the purpose of Holy Love.